Televisión Española: 1960s

 The first TVE production for abroad was the coverage for the European Broadcasting Union (EBU) of the arrival in Madrid of the President of the United States Dwight D. Eisenhower on 21 December 1959.
 As the link with the Eurovision telecommunications network was not ready yet, it was taped and sent by plane to the nearest Eurovision node in Marseille.
 Once the link was ready, the first live broadcast from Spain to abroad was the 1959–60 European Cup season football match between Real Madrid and OGC Nice from the Santiago Bernabéu Stadium in Madrid on 2 March 1960 through it.
 The first live broadcast from abroad to Spain was the second half of the European Cup final match between Real Madrid and Eintracht Frankfurt from Hampden Park in Glasgow on 18 May 1960 through Eurovision.
 The first full live coverage from abroad to Spain was the Wedding of Baudouin of Belgium and Fabiola de Mora y Aragón from Brussels on 15 December 1960, also through Eurovision.
 TVE took part in the Eurovision Song Contest for the first time in its on 18 March 1961 in Cannes, with the song "Estando contigo" by Conchita Bautista.

+Censorship in Francoist Spain was strict at TVE, which had an in-house committee of censors that supervised all programming.
+They were dedicated to hiding or prohibiting what they considered immoral and to preventing criticism of the regime.
+TVE news reports showed scenes of protests or riots that occurred elsewhere, but never those that occurred in Spain, and no footage of them was distributed through the Eurovision news exchange service either.
+The censors gradually lost power as the dictatorship weakened, and censorship was definitively abolished by law on 1 April 1977.
+As a child protection measure, since 1 May 1963, a content rating system was used, which displayed one rhombus at the beginning of programs not recommended for viewers under 14 and two rhombuses for programs not recommended for viewers under 18.
+This system outlasted the censors, remaining in use until 1984.

-On 12 February 1964, the production center in Las Palmas was opened to serve the Canary Islands.
+On 12 February 1964, the production centre in Las Palmas was opened to serve the Canary Islands.
 On 18 July 1964, Prado del Rey in Pozuelo de Alarcón was inaugurated to replace the facilities at Paseo de la Habana.
 It was opened with three studios already in operation and another six studios under construction.
 Studio 1 had an area of 1200 m2, which made it the largest television studio in Europe at the time.
 Shows and fiction production was soon transferred there, but the news services were not transferred until 1967.
 In August 1966, the first permanent foreign correspondent was stationed in London, followed in 1968 by the ones in New York, Vienna, and Brussels.
 On 15 November 1966 its second channel was launched on UHF frequencies.